elevateforhumanity/fix2/content/video-scripts/README.md

-# Elevate Connects Directory – Video Scripts
+# Elevate for Humanity – Video Scripts

 This folder contains **ready-to-use video scripts** for AI avatars, voiceovers, or live recording.

-Each `.md` file corresponds to a section/page on https://elevateconnectsdirectory.org, for use as placeholders or final content.
+Each `.md` file corresponds to a section/page on https://elevateforhumanity.org, for use as placeholders or final content.

 You can:
 - Paste these into tools like HeyGen / Synthesia / Pictory